 Microsoft has announced that it will end service for Windows 7 on January 14, 2020.
-That means that healthcare organizations that rely on Windows 7 to run their business will need to migrate to Windows 10 in order to maintain the security of the sensitive health care data they handle.
+That means that healthcare organizations that rely on Windows 7 to run their business will need to migrate to Windows 10 to maintain the security of the sensitive healthcare data they handle.
 Windows 10 HIPAA compliance will become more important than ever before now that Microsoft has announced this major shift.

 Is Windows 10 HIPAA Compliant?

 Now that you’re making this shift away from Windows 7, it’s important that you configure your new Windows 10 rollout such that the privacy and security of your data is maintained in accordance with HIPAA regulation.
 Windows 10 HIPAA compliance is an important part of running any healthcare organization.

 To find out more about how to make Windows 10 HIPAA compliant, click here to view our complimentary white paper!
 Get immediate access to our step-by-step guide to start making Windows 10 HIPAA compliant for your business.

 Need Help with HIPAA?